Sarasota, Florida

 Sarasota’s weather is mild, especially compared to some other places in the winter.
 Sarasota is well-connected to the northern parts of West and Central Florida by Interstate 75 and Interstate 275.
 Traveling south, Interstate 75 offers a reasonably fast ride, but U.S. 41 (the legendary Tamiami Trail of years gone by) is presently used only for local travel due to road construction, congestion and its many traffic lights.

-Getting Around Sarasota
+Getting Around Sarasota, Florida

 State Road 70 provides access to the eastern part of the state.
 The road is a two-lane divided highway across Florida, and there are several areas now under construction, which can cause delays.
 Some who visit Sarasota fly to Tampa International Airport and then drive south, but Sarasota-Bradenton International Airport has service from Delta Air Lines, mainly to and from Atlanta for connections; ATA Airlines, which is establishing a code-sharing arrangement with Southwest for flights to Chicago-Midway; and AirTran Airways, which offers direct service to and from Baltimore, Chicago-Midway and Atlanta, and has connections to other cities.